Mt-Lampert/03_recipe_engine__sveltekit/journal.md

   $ pnpm install
 ```

 This installs all the packages required and works.
+Lesson learned.

 ### UPDATE 09:18